uboslinux/ubos-docs/sphinx/users/firstsite.rst

      * if installed on a Raspberry Pi, Wordpress will be reachable at ``http://ubos-rpi.local/blog/``

-     Unfortunately that only works on Windows if you have iTunes installed.
+     Unfortunately that only works on older versions of Windows if you have iTunes installed.
      It should work on all other devices out of the box, including Macs, Linux PCs, iOS and Android devices.

    * If your UBOS device has an official DNS entry on its own, you should use this one, because if gives you the opportunity to run multiple sites (with their own distinct apps) on